-4.2 The planning intent for Residential Sector Fifteen is to provide a range of traditional and small lot dwellings offering a diversity in housing choice.
-Consistent with the DCP Planning Intent and as outlined in the East Ridge Residential Precinct Plan (Plan No.007), this housing sector will be located alongside a linear park which forms the eastern edge of the sector.
-Residents will also be located close to a village park in adjacent Residential Sector Twelve and within an approximate 10-minute walk to the North Lakes Town Park to the south-west.
+4.2 The planning intent for Residential Sector Fourteen is to provide a range of traditional and small lot dwellings offering a diversity in housing choice.
+Consistent with the DCP Planning Intent, and as anticipated by the East Ridge Residential Precinct Plan (Plan No.007), this housing sector will be focussed on a linear park which is located along the eastern edge of the sector adjacent to Mango Hill Village.
+Residents will also be within an approximate 5-minute walk and a 10-minute walk to a village park and the North Lakes Town Park to the north-west and south-west, respectively.